mailund/gsa-exercises/Week07/README.md

 Let rDF be the reverse, i.e. *l* = rDF(DF(*l*).
 Explain how to compute rDF in time O(*n*).

-Think about how DF and DF can be used to implement the algorithm without an explicit representation of the leaf-lest *LL*(*v*).
+Think about how DF and rDF can be used to implement the algorithm without an explicit representation of the leaf-lest *LL*(*v*).